Overview

 Execute transaction

 In order to execute a transaction, you first need to define which type of transaction is to be executed.
-This may be done with the TransactionRequest
+This may be done with the TransactionRequest which represents a general definition of a transaction.
+Some standardized constructors are available for common transaction types.

-Here is an example for a pay-to-id
+Here is an example for a pay-to-id transaction type:

-#![allow(unused)] fn main() { // Define asset let faucet_id = AccountId::from_hex(faucet_id)?; let fungible_asset = FungibleAsset::new(faucet_id, *amount)?.into(); let sender_account_id = AccountId::from_hex(bob_account_id)?; let target_account_id = AccountId::from_hex(alice_account_id)?; let payment_transaction = PaymentTransactionData::new( vec![fungible_asset.into()], sender_account_id, target_account_id, ); let transaction_request = TransactionRequestBuilder::new().build_pay_to_id( payment_transaction, None, NoteType::Private, client.rng(), )?; // Execute transaction.
+#![allow(unused)] fn main() { // Define asset let faucet_id = AccountId::from_hex(faucet_id)?; let fungible_asset = FungibleAsset::new(faucet_id, *amount)?.into(); let sender_account_id = AccountId::from_hex(bob_account_id)?; let target_account_id = AccountId::from_hex(alice_account_id)?; let payment_description = PaymentNoteDescription::new( vec![fungible_asset.into()], sender_account_id, target_account_id, ); let transaction_request = TransactionRequestBuilder::new().build_pay_to_id( payment_description, None, NoteType::Private, client.rng(), )?; // Execute transaction.
 No information is tracked after this. let transaction_execution_result = client.new_transaction(sender_account_id, transaction_request.clone()).await?; // Prove and submit the transaction, which is stored alongside created notes (if any) client.submit_transaction(transaction_execution_result).await? }

-You can decide whether you want the note details to be public or private through the note_type
+You can decide whether you want the note details to be public or private through the note_type parameter.

-methods.
+You may also customize the transaction request with the other TransactionRequestBuilder methods.
 This allows you to run custom code, with custom note arguments and additional output/input notes as well.

 The following document lists the commands that the CLI currently supports.